esride-nik/ExB-workshop/_webpack5-config-updates/README.md

 # Experience Builder Workshop Extensions Repo
 ## by [Niklas Köhn](https://github.com/esride-nik), Esri Deutschland

-Some Widgets and a theme.

-## How to use the samples
-Clone the sample repo into your Experience Builder Client root folder and restart your watcher.

-### Looking for the what3words widget?
-This one was moved to its own repo: [w3w-arcgis-exb-widget](https://github.com/EsriDE/w3w-arcgis-exb-widget)

-### Deprecation of NPM package "xlsx"

-This package is based on the Excel tool library "SheetJS" and is no longer maintained.
-The GiHub advisory db says: "[All versions of SheetJS CE through 0.19.2 are vulnerable to "Prototype Pollution" when reading specially crafted files.
-Workflows that do not read arbitrary files (for example, exporting data to spreadsheet files) are unaffected.](https://github.com/advisories/GHSA-4r6h-8v6p-xvw6)" As we're not reading anything, I guess it's not that urgent..
-.. but maybe try out [Mr.Excel](https://www.npmjs.com/package/mr-excel) some day?

-### Cannot find ArcGIS Maps SDK for Javascript modules

-The patch as suggested [here](https://community.esri.com/t5/arcgis-experience-builder-questions/cannot-find-arcgis-maps-sdk-for-javascript-module/m-p/1308587#M7620) does not work for me.
-I need to remove the ``include`` array from tsconfig.json (no whitelist means including everyting).

-Additionally, in ExB 1.12, the TypeScript definition file is missing.
-[Download from here](https://github.com/Esri/jsapi-resources/tree/main/typescript/archive), place in ``client/types`` and rename to ``arcgis-js-api.d.ts``.

 ### Polyfills for Node APIs in Experience Builder >= 1.8

 Webpack 5 no longer includes polyfills for node core modules.
 This manifests in the error message ``BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default``, meaning: Packages that use node.js core modules no longer work natively with webpack 5.